Khairy Jamaluddin: Return to UMNO (2026–present)

-Political views

-Journalistic Independence and the Printing Presses and Publications Act

-Khairy believes that Malaysia should and could repeal the Printing Presses and Publications Act, and abolish the annual Home Ministry licensing requirement, through the creation of an independent body which will enforce a self-regulatory mechanism similar to the United Kingdom’s Press Complaints Commission.

-Internet censorship

-In August 2008, the Malaysian Communications and Multimedia Commission blocked access to the popular site, the Malaysia Today.
-Khairy spoke against the move, citing that the move was a “blatant and crude employment of state power” and “is inconsistent with the widening of democratic space.”
-Khairy also said that "such move will only alienate young urban voters from the ruling party, and is at odds with the Multimedia Super Corridor Bill of Guarantees–a 10-point Bill that prescribes zero Internet censorship.”

-Teaching of Maths and Science in English

-Following concerns about the declining command of the English language among students, the Malaysian Ministry of Education implemented a policy whereby Science and Mathematics would be taught in English in Malaysian Government schools.
-The policy was implemented from January 2003.
-In September 2008, Khairy called for the reversal of the policy, citing that the policy had failed and only caused burden to students.
+Khairy submitted his an appeal letter to rejoin UMNO to the President of UMNO, Ahmad Zahid Hamidi on 15 March 2026 under the initiative of "Rumah Bangsa".
+On 17 April 2026, it was reported that UMNO officially opened its doors for the return of Khairy, along with other suspended/expelled members, such as Hishammuddin Hussein and Syed Hamid Albar.

 Controversies and issues

 Alleged influence in Abdullah's administration

 Khairy Jamaluddin and Saifuddin Abdullah (in the right front) at the Myanmar anti-genocide rally in 2007.

 Khairy was alleged to be running the country government through his control of the 'Fourth Floor Boys' – a group of young professionals who manned the policy-making unit of the PM's office when his father-in-law, Abdullah Ahmad Badawi was Prime Minister between October 2003 to April 2009.
 Khairy amidst then was a political novice with no experience in government himself even held the posts of ‘special officer’ and Deputy Principal Private Secretary (2003–2004) in the Prime Minister's Office (PMO).